Julio Le Parc: Light in Movement, 1962

 experienced-based.
-The piece is made up of painted drywall, mirrors, stainless steel, nylon thread and two spotlights.
+The piece is made up of painted drywall, mirrors, stainless steel, nylon thread, and two spotlights.
 The work is approximately 42 ft. x 16 ft. x 16 ft.
 This artwork is found inside a dark semi-circular hallway where light is experienced as both a reflection and refraction.
 The viewer stands below the work and observes the myriad of twinkling lights around the space.
 This piece was also re-fabricated in 2010 for its installation at the Geffen.
 As with many of Le Parc's works form this time, in an interview with Alma Ruiz on MOCAs website, this piece focuses on the "visual experience and omits the anecdotal".
 Le Parc along with the other member of GRAV focused heavily on the viewers experience and interaction with the artworks.

 Celule Avec Luminere un Vibration, 1968

 Similar to the Mobil Transparent theme, this piece was also a part of the Miami exhibition in 2011.
 The intention of Celule Avec Luminere un Vibration is to incorporate light and the sensorial experience of the viewer.
 This piece is from 1968 and is 150 x 157x 137 in.
 A projector displays light on a wall and changes pattern in a rhythmical way that appears to be a vibration.
 This piece was placed in a separate room by itself away from the other artworks to help the viewer enjoy the experiences of light and sound.
-The goal was to make the viewer feel as though they were isolated from the rest of the world.
+The goal Is to make the viewer feel as though they were isolated from the rest of the world.

-Alchemy 175 and 216, 1991-92
+Alchemy 175 and 216, 1991–92

 One of Le Parc's key endeavors is the Alchemy series.
 He used two paintings from this series in the Miami exhibition of 2011, Alchemy 175 and Alchemy 216.
 The Alchemy series is titled Alchemy, followed by a number representing the order that it was created.
 Alchemy 175 is from 1991, and Alchemy 216 from 1992.
-These two pieces are claimed to be Le Parc's tribute to this science as they both explore the significance of water.
-Water is referred to as one of the four main elements of nature and is the symbol of flux, renovation and purification.
+These two pieces are SAID to be Le Parc's tribute to this science as they both explore the significance of water.
+Water is one of the four main elements of nature and is the symbol of flux, renovation, and purification.
 He is again exploring movement, however in these paintings he uses water, he does this by painting fountains sprinkling water in an umbrella form and using light to change the perception of the viewer.